ApprenticeAI/frapy/README.rst

 Overview
 ========

-Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
+Frapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

-Scrapy is maintained by Zyte_ (formerly Scrapinghub) and `many other contributors`_.
+Frapy is maintained by Zyte_ (formerly Scrapinghub) and `many other contributors`_.

 .. _many other contributors: https://github.com/frapy/frapy/graphs/contributors
 .. _Zyte: https://www.zyte.com/

-Check the Scrapy homepage at https://frapy.org for more information, including a list of features.
+Check the Frapy homepage at https://frapy.org for more information, including a list of features.